pianoforte33/Skychasers-GroundStation/README.md

 # 🚀 Skychasers Project
-This repository contains all the materials used to build our CanSat.
+This repository contains all the materials used to build our ground station.

 ## 📻 The Ground Station
 In the folder named *"Ground Station"*, we have uploaded the code for our software, developed using C++ and Qt, as well as the schematic for building the antenna.